Multimodal CX: How AI Is Transforming E-commerce Customer Experience

 What’s next

 Expect shopping concierges that coordinate multiple agents—search, comparison, fit, and fulfillment—while respecting cost and latency budgets.
 On-device and edge inference will unlock privacy-preserving personalization.
 Rich media (3D/AR try-on, short video) will become first-class signals.
 The winners won’t just deploy models; they’ll operationalize multimodal AI with reliability, measurement, and governance that compound over time.
+For the operational side of that stack — forecasting, inventory, and pricing — see how AI digital twins close the loop.

 Let's discuss your project